steven-buytaert/snippets/README.md

   processing (tool creation, code generation, ...).
 Uses the above mentioned snset for processing and generating the internal schema.
 Requires flex (>= 2.6.4) and bison (>= 3.6.0) for scanner and parser generation.
-  No sample code or documentation yet.
+  The code generation part will create the control structures necessary for walking over and creating a flatbuffer from a graph.
+No sample code or documentation (yet).